 Limit Bolt to specific files

-2. Select Target file.
+4. Click Target file.

 Exclude specific files or directories

-2. Select Lock file (single file) or Lock all (directory).
+4. Click Lock file (single file) or Lock all (directory).

 Focus on a specific code section

-2. Highlight the code you want to discuss or change.
+3. Highlight the code you want to discuss or change.

-3. Click the Ask Bolt button (if the button doesn’t appear immediately, try right-clicking).
+4. Click the Ask Bolt button (if the button doesn’t appear immediately, try right-clicking).
 Bolt links the selection in the prompt box.

-4. Enter your question or request.
+5. Enter your question or request.

 Focus on a specific UI element

 2. Click the element you want to focus on.
-Bolt links the selection in the prompt box.

 Clean up unused files

-Automatic cleanup when prompted: If your Bolt project exceeds the context window (200k tokens for free accounts, 500k for paid accounts), Bolt notifies you in the chat, saying Project size exceeded.
+Automatic cleanup when prompted If your Bolt project exceeds the context window (200k tokens for free accounts, 500k for paid accounts), Bolt notifies you in the chat, saying Project size exceeded.
 Click Remove unused files to run the cleanup.
-Manually run the cleanup: In the Bolt terminal run the following command: npx knip --production --fix --allow-remove-files Check the output in the terminal to see if the command ran successfully.
+Manually run the cleanup In the Bolt terminal run the following command: npx knip --production --fix --allow-remove-files Check the output in the terminal to see if the command ran successfully.
 This command removes unnecessary files from the codebase, which reduces the project size.